Skip to main content

 The Role of Growth Hormone Peptides

-In addition to sex hormones, (GH) plays a role in maintaining a healthy cardiovascular system.
+In addition to sex hormones, growth hormone (GH) plays a role in maintaining a healthy cardiovascular system.
 As GH levels decline with age, therapies designed to restore them can offer further vascular benefits.
 Growth hormone secretagogues, such as the combination of CJC-1295 and Ipamorelin, are peptides that stimulate the pituitary gland to release its own GH.
 This approach is considered more physiologic than direct GH injections.

 These peptides work synergistically to provide a sustained increase in natural growth hormone levels.
 This can lead to improved body composition (less fat, more muscle), which reduces metabolic strain on the cardiovascular system.
 GH itself has been shown to improve cardiac function and support the health of blood vessels.